-For most of us, our bedroom décor doesn’t reach the five star standards.
+For most of us, our bedroom décor doesn’t reach the five star standards we experience when we stay in a luxury hotel.
 But hope is at hand; the secret to a luxury bedroom décor could be found in the colour grey.
-Grey is one of the best-suited colours for bedroom décor thanks to its versatility and restful tones.
-The colour manages to be both trendy and timeless because there are so many shades and tones that fall within the grey spectrum.
-The following article gathers together 5 ideas and suggestions for how best to feature grey in the bedroom, including floor tiles and wall finishes.
+Grey is one of the best-suited colours for bedroom décor thanks to its versatility and calming tones.
+The colour manages to be both trendy and timeless, partly because there are so many shades and tones that fall within the grey spectrum.
+With that in mind, let’s go over some ideas and suggestions for how best to feature grey in the bedroom, including floor tiles and wall finishes.

 Orobico Dark Polished 150X300 (Available in-store)

-For several years now, interior designers have been aware of the great potential of grey.
-In reality, the colour has been a popular choice for interior décor through the decades.
+For several years now, interior designers have been aware of the great potential of grey, as it has been a great choice across people’s homes and in luxury locations for several decades.
 As a colour, it straddles two classic ends of the spectrum, black and white.
-Grey is a great choice for interiors because of its wide variety of shades that range from the darker classic charcoal and almost black greys to the lighter shades of grey.
-Unlike most other colours, grey can be both neutral and characterful depending on the way it is treated and the selected tone.
+Grey is a great choice for interiors because of its wide variety of shades that range from the darker classic charcoal, like the tones shown in the Karachi Acero tiles, and almost-black greys to the lighter shades of grey.
+Unlike most other colours, grey can be both neutral and the mail focus of a space, depending on the way it is treated and matched across the bedroom.

-Ensuring that there is a coordinated colour scheme in the bedroom helps establish a sense of calm and wellbeing.
+Ensuring that there is a coordinated colour scheme in the bedroom helps establish a sense of calm and well-being.
+It can also extend out across the home, allowing for a cohesive feel throughout.
 Given the versatility of grey, it is ideal for integrating very different materials, typical of bedroom floor tiles and wall finishes.
 The following combinations will provide very different results:

 Grey tiles lend spaces a special depth, without sacrificing an atmosphere of visual cleanliness and a neutral appearance.

-The headboard is an essential element of any bedroom.
+The headboard is an essential element of any luxury grey bedroom.
 It protects the walls and provides support for pillows and cushions.
-Normally, the design is an extension of the actual bed itself but can be a stand-alone separate piece of furniture.
+Normally, the design is an extension of the actual bed itself but it can also be a stand-alone piece of furniture.
 The headboard is generally upholstered to provide an additional layer of comfort and protection for the head while sleeping.
 Grey works well with the following headboards: